Biden visits his Pennsylvania hometown to call for more taxes on the rich and cast Trump as elitist

 However, he also wants to raise $4.9 trillion in revenue over 10 years with higher taxes on the wealthy and corporations.
 His platform includes a “billionaire’s tax,” which would set a minimum rate of 25% on the income of the richest Americans.

-Biden's Pennsylvania swing overlaps with the start of Trump's first criminal trial, presenting an opportunity and a challenge for the president's campaign.
+Biden's Pennsylvania swing overlaps with the start of Trump's first criminal trial, presenting an opportunity and a challenge for Democrats.

 Trump is defending himself against criminal charges for a scheme to suppress allegations of affairs with a porn actor and a Playboy model.
 Biden's team has quietly embraced the contrast of the former president sequestered in a courtroom while the current president has free rein to focus on economic issues that are top of mind for voters.